 What is Labor Day?

 The history behind the celebration of Labor Day wraps blood-covered sheets of struggles.
-The American workers use to go through a harsh 18-20 hour workday in the 19th century with a wage weighing equal to the drop of water.
+The American workers went through a harsh 18-20 hour workday in the 19th century with a wage equal to a drop of water.

-Their wrath of sacrifices was formed of working 6 days a week, Unsafe working conditions, excessive working hours, and low wages.
+Their wrath of sacrifices was formed by working 6 days a week, Unsafe working conditions, excessive working hours, and low wages.

 Being shattered by the problems, The labour union decided to fight for their rights and throw the workload off their shoulders.
 The labour union started to unite together to see the flags of their vision wave.

-This often caused a brawl of the labour unions against the business groups.
+This caused a brawl between the labour unions against the business groups.
 The strikes were organized at many places to make the higher officials listen to the suppressed voices.

 Canada also created Its Labor Day in 1894.

-It is often marked as the end of summer vacation across the nation.
-It evens marks the beginning of sports in the USA.
+It is marked as the end of summer vacation across the nation.
+It even marks the beginning of sports in the USA.
 It is also seen as the last day when wearing white is acceptable.

-What is 4th of July or Independence Day?
+What is the 4th of July or Independence Day?

-On July 4th, 1776, the founders signed the declaration of independence of the 13 American colonies parting ways from Great Britain.
+On July 4th, 1776, the founders signed the Declaration of Independence of the 13 American colonies parting ways with Great Britain.
 This day is considered the most beautiful day in the history of America.

-On the First Independence Day celebration, the nation was under the sea of joy and pride.
-The day was celebrated with 13 Guns salutes, fireworks, and tongue satisfying food.
+The nation was under a sea of joy and pride on the First Independence Day celebration.
+The day was celebrated with 13 Guns, salutes, fireworks, and tongue-satisfying food.

-Soon the Independence Day celebration included Parades, Cultural displays, Bonfire and 50 gunshot celebrations in Military Base.
+Soon the Independence Day celebration included Parades, Cultural displays, Bonfires and 50 gunshot celebrations on Military Base.

 In many places, professional sports events are organized on the 4th of July to celebrate pride.
-Many Americans blow up the crackers in their backyard too, although these exercises have to lead to the ban of supply of the stuff for personal use.
+Many Americans blow up the crackers in their backyard, too, although these exercises have led to the ban on the supply of the stuff for personal use.

-Independence Day in the USA leads to the decoration across the whole nation with colours, Red, White, and Blue.
-Many often look at this day as an opportunity to meet their long-distance friends or family.
+Independence Day in the USA leads to decoration across the whole nation with colours Red, White, and Blue.
+Many consider this day an opportunity to meet their long-distance friends or family.

 Main Differences Between Labour Day and 4th of July